 The Kings themselves were locked deep below New Londo, in The Abyss.
 An endless black void, to visit The Abyss means instant death.
 Only one has ever entered it and survived: Artorias the Abysswalker, who died in Darkroot Garden.
 His tomb was guarded by Great Grey Wolf Sif, who savagely attacked all who tried to defile the place.
 But defile it I had, for Artorias owned a very special ring.
 The only one of its kind, it and only it will protect you in The Abyss.
 Enter without it on, or take it off while you’re there, and you die.

 Sidebar: the Four Kings are men… and no (hu)men can survive in The Abyss.
 But they did, for a thousand years, by the sheer force of their titanic will.
-Me, I’m not a king.
+I’m not a king.
 I am just a man.
-I am just the same as anyone I know.
+I am just the same as anyone I know. (may Tim Rice forgive my liberation of some Jesus Christ Superstar lyrics)

 Off, then, came the Cloranthy Ring, which had so industriously restored my stamina, and on went the Covenant of Artorias.
 Girding myself for the worst, I stepped into the blackness at the bottom of a spiral staircase and fell, fell, fell, into the shadowy lair of the Four Kings of New Londo.